Launch price $39.99 until 1 September 2026, then $79.99. Get it now

 • Unlimited dictation and reading, no word counts or monthly caps

-Subscription dictation apps run $8 to $15 every month, or about $100 to $180 a year.
-Hushbird costs $39.99 exactly once, partly because your Mac does the work instead of someone's cloud.
+Hushbird is $79.99, and $39.99 until September 1, 2026.
+Subscription dictation apps run $8 to $15 every month, and adding a reader alongside one takes the pair to $283 a year on annual billing, or $528 if you pay monthly.
+Hushbird is one payment, partly because your Mac does the work instead of someone's cloud.